amsk1982/techniqueforlife/content/workshops/meeting-without-masks-online.md

 [Click here for tickets](https://buytickets.at/bethanevans) for events with me & Ed, we run them alternately with our colleagues and friends Nicola & Jason

-* _Already feeling starved of meaningful contact...?_
+* _Feeling starved of meaningful contact...?_
 * _Just starting to feel ready to date again....?_
-* _Daunted because looks like there may not be opportunities to meet new people for the foreseeable future?_
+* _Daunted because it looks like there may not be many opportunities to meet new people?_

 In this time of limited contact our deep needs for love, support and safety are crying out to be met, now more than ever.